ampproject/amphtml/extensions/amp-viewer-integration/integrating-viewer-with-amp-doc-guide.md

    };
    ```

-_Example: Parameters in a query string_
+_Example: Parameters in a query string in the fragment part of the URL_

    ```html
    https://cdn.ampproject.org/v/s/origin?amp_js_v=0.1#origin=http%3A%2F%2FyourAmpDocsOrigin.com&cap=handshakepoll